team-mayes/atesa/docs/auxiliary_scripts.rst

 `-f fixed_cvs`
 	This option specifies one or more CVs that are required in the final RC.
 For example, `-k 4 -f 12 31` would return the best four-dimensional RC that contains both CV12 and CV31.
 The number of required CVs specified with this option must be less than or equal to the number given for `-k` or `-r` if those options are given.

+`-s skip`
+	Similar to `-f`, but this option specifies CVs NOT to include in the RC.
+This can be useful when your dataset includes dimensions that appear to be well-correlated with the commitment basin but that you have some reason to believe should not be included in the model.
+Can also be used to obtain runners up to the best models produced with the `\\-\\-automagic` and `-r` settings, by running `lmax.py` again and skipping the last dimension added to the model at hand (the right-most term).
+Obviously, the same CV cannot be specified with both `-f` and `-s` simultaneously.

 `-q qdot_setting`
 	Specifies the inertial behavior of LMax.
 Valid options are: `present`, `absent`, and `ignore`.
 Default is `present`.